Top Oz Tours offers a great range of United Kingdom tours and experiences. You can browse the options here.

-The windswept moors, bucolic rural landscapes, and spectacular coastline of Devon and Cornwall have a special magic, and it would take weeks to explore their every corner.
-But if you’re visiting for a good time not a long time, let’s not waste another second!
+Rich in rugged topography, scenic beauty, bucolic charm, and intriguing folklore, the neighbouring counties of Devon and Cornwall have a special magic, and it would take weeks to explore their every corner.
+But if you’re visiting for a good time; not a long time, let’s not waste another second!

-Here are ten top things to do in Devon and Cornwall.
+Here are ten top things to do in Devon and Cornwall on a first visit.

 1. Stand on the edge of the world at Land’s End (Cornwall)